can3p/pcom/README.md

 * Users in control of their feed

-  There is no reason for a user to ready all the posts from their connections.
+  There is no reason for a user to read all the posts from their connections.
   It's possible that you want to keep the connection, but the posts are never interesting or you only like a certain types of updates from a user.
 A user should be able to filter out the posts they do not want